'I don't know what the hold up is': Ahmaud Arbery's family growing frustrated with slow pace of jury selection

 "It seems like we’re just going to keep going on and on and it shouldn’t be like this," she added.

 The judge told the group of 19 potential jurors who began questioning Monday around 9 a.m. that based on last week, he expects questioning to last all day.
 Groups of 20 have been brought to the courthouse each morning.
-It's not clear why 19 showed up Monday.
+The other potential juror, 412, will be rescheduled, according to notes from the pool reporters.

 Judge Timothy Walmsley asked Monday's jurors for patience with the process.
 Arbery's aunt said going into the fifth day of jury selection, the family is growing frustrated, and said they're going through hell every day.